|

 where policies for health, education, transport, environment and

-be – in Scotland, by representatives elected in Scotland.
-We do
+should be - in Scotland, by representatives elected in Scotland.

-not support federalism or independence.
-We believe Scotland is better
+We do not support federalism or independence.
+We believe Scotland

-in March 1989 that acknowledges the sovereign right of the Scottish
+adopted in March 1989 that acknowledges the sovereign right of

-people to determine the form of government best suited to their
+the Scottish people to determine the form of government best suited

 to maintain the integrity of the UK.
 Whilst this remains a factor